top of page

 3. Technical Safeguards for FERPA Compliance

-4. Data Encryption - Encrypt student data both at rest (on storage devices) and in transit (across the network).
+4. Data Encryption: Encrypt student data both at rest (on storage devices) and in transit (across the network).

 4. Hardware and Tools That Help Protect Student Data

-• Extreme Networks: Helps you segment traffic and apply role-based policies at the switch level with centralized visibility into access patterns.
+• Extreme Networks: This provider enables traffic segmentation and role-based policies at the switch level, offering centralized visibility into access patterns.
+(Learn more: What does Extreme Networks do?)

 STEP